christopher-dodge/storie/README.md

-# express-react-dev
+# Storie
-A starting point boilerplate full stack project built with Node, Express, and Create-React-App.
+A full stack family stories app designed as a visual, private blog and built with Node, Express, and Create-React-App.

 ## Getting started
 This project requires the following: